 If anyone else has any information on the people not yet identified and their roles with CCEMS, let me know and I’ll update this post – Norm Uhl

 CCEMS was founded by several residents of Cypresswood, who watched as one of their neighbors died of a heart attack waiting for an ambulance.
 They vowed it would never happen again.
 Today, Cypress Creek EMS is the Houston area’s recognized leader in pre-hospital severe heart attack care.
-To read more about the first 40 years of Cypress Creek EMS, click here.
+To read more about the history of Cypress Creek EMS, click here.

 Update: When this story first appeared in 2015, it prompted the following message from former Cypress Creek EMT Robert Knowles.
 Robert also sent along four pictures of early units that ran CCEMS calls.
 Those pictures are at the bottom of this post.